 - Don't say: “There are many bloggers who use useless words.”Say: “Many bloggers use useless words.”

-9. Become a Copycat
+#9.
+Become a Copycat

 You don't need a formal education to write well.
 The best writing education I've ever received has been 100% free and a go-at-your-own pace:

 Becoming a copycat.

 When I got serious about improving my writing, I zoned in on a couple of writers I admire.

 Then, I'd copy them.
-Not completely, and not in a way that I was plagiarizing them.
+Not completely, and I wasn’t plagiarizing them.
 But in an apprenticeship way.